zype/zype-android/FASTLANE.md

 # Fastlane Tutorial

-Fastlane is a set of command line tools which allow you to automate parts of your app building workflow.
-With Fastlane you can automate screenshots, build your app and upload to the Google Play Store. **Note: For the Google Play Store, you will not be able to use Fastlane to automate first time uploads.**
+Fastlane is a set of command line tools which allow you to automate parts of your app building workflow. __Note: Fastlane is only supported on macOS at the moment.
+There is no current support for Windows or Linux.__ With Fastlane you can automate screenshots, build your app and upload to the Google Play Store. **Note: For the Google Play Store, you will not be able to use Fastlane to automate first time uploads.**

 ## Requirements